 Narasimha Parvatha, the tallest peak in Agumbe Ghats having an altitude of 3772 feet, is an apt trek for those who are craving solitude.
 There are two ways to ascend and it’s your turn to make a choice.
-A mixture of dense forests, high grasslands, colorful birds make it a trek through wonderland.
-The trek trails deep inside the forest highlights the beauty of Western Ghats at every step.
+A mixture of dense forests, high grasslands, colorful birds makes it a trek through wonderland.
+The trek trails deep inside the forest highlight the beauty of Western Ghats at every step.
 Its ideal distance from Bangalore makes it a perfect weekend trek from Silicon city.

 Distance from Bangalore: 362 km